SimenBergo/Planteskolen/README.txt

         baseURL: 'http://localhost:5000/manager',
     });

-To start the sever locally, run "node index.js" in the main folder, after changing the details above.
+To start the server locally, run "node index.js" in the main folder, after changing the details above.
+Run this in a separate terminal window to start both the server and client at the same time.
-From here on you can log in with these provided test
+From here on you can log in with these provided test users:
-users:

 Manager for testing:
  - email: manager@user.com